 Do you have a garage full of nouns?
 Where have you found verbs (experiences) to be more rewarding than nouns (things).
 Have you made an attempt towards minimalism?
 Know someone who has dramatically reduced their possessions to move into a tiny home, travel the world or because someone issued them a challenge to live with less?
 We’d love to hear your about your experiences with or reaction to the concept of minimalism.
 We’ve got some ideas for how you can work towards “Practical Minimalism” that we’ll share in upcoming posts.

-Who is in for a 30 Day Minimalism Challenge for the month of April?
+Who is in for a month-long minimalism challenge?
 It’s an easy and fun way to release 465 items you no longer want or need in a month’s time.
-You’ll release one item on April 1 (no foolin’!), two items on April 2, three items on April 3 and so for and so on.
-The challenge will end (if you chose) with letting go of 30 items on April 30.
+You’ll release one item on Day 1, two items on Day 2, three items on Day 3 and so forth through the month.
 These items can be as small as a single piece of clothing, or as large as a piece of furniture.
 We’ll post updates on the challenge on our Facebook page, so keep your eye on that to participate.
 Pictures of what you’re releasing are encouraged in the post comments!